kaapyth0n/focus_todo_pomodoro_bot/README.md

     - Go to the [Google Cloud Console](https://console.cloud.google.com/).
     - Create a new project (or use an existing one).
     - Enable the "Google Sheets API".
     - Create OAuth 2.0 Client ID credentials.
-When asked for "Application type", select "Desktop app" if you are using the `urn:ietf:wg:oauth:2.0:oob` redirect URI (recommended for simplicity, see below).
-If you plan to set up a web server redirect, you would choose "Web application".
+When asked for "Application type", select "Web application".
     - Download the credentials JSON file.
         - **Important:** The file downloaded from Google is often named `client_secret_XXXX.json`.
 You **must** rename this file to exactly `credentials.json` and place it in the root directory of this project.
     - **Configure OAuth Consent Screen:**